 3. Customer Retention

-As the meal-kitting market becomes saturated with competitors and consumers are moving on to the next novelty, retaining subscribers who will remain committed will be challenging.
+As the meal-kitting market becomes saturated with competitors and consumers are moving on to the next novelty, retaining subscribers will be a challenge.

-Consumers are constantly changing their preferences, and in order to maintain a sustainable customer base, it’s important for businesses to be receptive and adaptive to market changes – otherwise the supply chain will hit a bottleneck.
+Consumers have constantly changing preferences.
+In order to maintain a sustainable customer base, it’s to be receptive and adaptive to market changes.
+Otherwise, your supply chain will hit a bottleneck.